 Proniewski received international recognition with a "Meritorius Award" for her painting "American Beauty" from the 2017 Richeson 75 Still Life and Floral Online International Juried Competition.
 The work was published in the book 2017 Richeson 75 Still Life and Floral Competition.

 Proniewski’s paintings have been seen in numerous local and national juried shows throughout New Jersey, New York, and Pennsylvania, including the prestigious “Ellarslie Open,” at The Trenton City Museum, and “The Annual Art Show at Phillips’ Mill,” in PA.
 She was awarded a first place for her landscape “Who Paints the Earth” at the Arts & Cultural Council of Bucks County, PA members show “The Four Elements: Earth, Water, Air & Fire.”
 Additionally, she received First Place for her painting “Final Thaw, Sunny Lane Farm” as part of the Preserved Farmlands Vision Art Exhibit, Smithville Mansion Annex Gallery, Burlington County, New Jersey, and received the Purchase Award for the same work.
 Other first place awards include a First Place Award for the 28 East Gallery Garden Tour Plein Air Event, Burlington City, New Jersey, and a First Place Award in the Willingboro Art Alliance Landscape Show.
-Proniewski received The Second Place Award for “The 2017 Mercer County Senior Art Awards for Professional Art in Oil Media,” at Meadow Lakes, Hightstown, Mercer County, NJ.
+Proniewski received The Second Place Award for both “The 2017 & 2018 Mercer County Senior Art Awards for Professional Art in Oil Media,” at Meadow Lakes, Hightstown, Mercer County, NJ.
 Additionally, her awards include a Second Place Prize for her floral painting in the Willingboro Art Alliance Floral Show, Lyceum Hall, in Burlington City, New Jersey, a Third Place Prize in the WAA 2016 Smithville Art Alliance Open Show, Eastampton, New Jersey, and an Honorable Mention in the Artsbridge Summer Arts Festival Exhibit, New Hope, PA.
 Proniewski is an active member in several art communities in New Jersey and Pennsylvania including The Artists of Yardley, Artsbridge, The New Hope Art League, The Arts & Cultural Council of Bucks County, and The Willingboro Art Alliance.